-- establishes course guidelines and develops models for writing instruction
+- establishing course guidelines and developing models for writing instruction

-- funds and trains GSIs to assist in writing instruction;
+- funding and training GSIs to assist in writing instruction;

-- offers consultation for faculty designing or revising a ULWR course
+- offering consultation for faculty designing or revising a ULWR course

 To propose or renew a ULWR course...

-- Review the ULWR Course Guidelines (.pdf), the ULWR Rubric (.pdf), and the ULWR Proposal Planning Sheet (.pdf).
+- Review the ULWR Course Guidelines (.pdf) and the ULWR Proposal Planning Sheet (.pdf).

 - Download and complete the ULWR Course Proposal Form (.doc).